dair-iitd/OpenIE-standalone/README.md

 First, download the standalone jar for BONIE from [here](https://github.com/dair-iitd/OpenIE-standalone/releases/download/v5.0/BONIE.jar) and place it inside a `lib` folder(create the `lib` folder parallel to the `src` folder).

-Also, download the standalone jar for Conjunctive Sentences work from [here](https://github.com/dair-iitd/OpenIE-standalone/releases/download/v5.0/ListExtractor.jar) and place it inside the `lib` folder.
+Also, download the standalone jar for CALMIE from [here](https://github.com/dair-iitd/OpenIE-standalone/releases/download/v5.0/ListExtractor.jar) and place it inside the `lib` folder.

-Extractions from Conjunctive Sentences uses Berkeley Language Model.
+CALMIE uses Berkeley Language Model.
 Download the Language Model file from [here](https://drive.google.com/file/d/0B-5EkZMOlIt2cFdjYUJZdGxSREU/view?usp=sharing) and place it inside a data folder(create the `data` folder parallel to the `src` folder)

 `openie` uses java-7-openjdk & the [sbt build system](http://www.scala-sbt.org/), so downloading dependencies and compiling is simple.
 Just run: